Improve Compliance and Uniform Administration Taxpayers’ Bill of Rights Annual Report to the Legislature

 Taxpayer Communication and Education

 We strive to provide taxpayers, tax professionals, and external stakeholders with the information they need to file state tax returns completely, accurately, and timely.
 The department continues to focus on education and outreach efforts, creating useful tools and resources, and improving services.

 FTB uses mainstream, trade, and social media to communicate important information to taxpayers and tax professionals.
-We post information on social media platforms, create video clips and webinars, and provide public service announcements to educate taxpayers.
+We post information on social media platforms, respond to news media inquiries, create video clips and webinars, and provide public service announcements to educate taxpayers.
 We constantly look for ways to improve our website, such as by adding self-service options for taxpayers and by ensuring the information they need is available.

 New ftb.ca.gov Webpages and Updates

-This year, we created new informational webpages and provided many ftb.ca.gov updates — sometimes multiple times a day – for our customers regarding tax topics related to COVID-19, changes to state and federal tax laws, two rounds of California’s Golden State Stimulus (GSS), and other major initiatives.
-As a result, traffic on our website surged this year.
+This year, our Digital Services Section created new informational webpages and provided many ftb.ca.gov updates for our customers on a variety of topics, including changes to state and federal tax laws, the Middle Class Tax Refund, and California’s Golden State Stimulus (GSS).

 Golden State Stimulus – Webpages and Stakeholder Outreach